lirx-js/async-task/README.md

 If the `value` parameter passed to the `success` function is:

 - another `AsyncTask` or `Promise` object: the newly constructed `AsyncTask`'s state will be "locked in" to the value passed.
-When this last one *resolve*, the `AsyncTask` is resolved with the same state (a success or an error).
+When this last one *resolves*, the `AsyncTask` is resolved with the same state (a success or an error).
 - another value: the newly constructed `AsyncTask` switches to a *success* state with this value.

 ###### error